-In practical terms, Guided Pathways are clear curricular roadmaps of coursework required to earn a degree or certificate, including General Education, as well as courses within a major.
-Overall, Guided Pathways reduce the number of unnecessary units students take, create more intentional course sequences that result in higher rates of course completion rates, and provide students with a clearer idea of the relation between courses in a program of study and the attainment of their goals.
+In practical terms, Guided Pathways are clear curricular roadmaps of coursework that students will need to complete to earn a degree or certificate, including General Education as well as courses within a major.
+Moreover, Guided Pathways reduce the number of unnecessary units students take, contribute to more intentional course sequences that result in higher rates of course completion rates, and allow students to move through a program of study with a clearer idea of the purpose courses serve in the attainment of their goals.
 Ultimately, both the Vision for Success goals and Guided Pathways provide the College with an overarching master planning framework to direct its goals and objectives, organize action plans, and inform the allocation of critical resources.

 In addition, the Los Medanos College's Educational Master Plan 2020-2025 articulates with the District's Strategic Plan, which serves as the "north star" for all planning.
 As such, the "scope and direction of the District Strategic Plan deliberately accommodates the varied strategic objectives at each college as they work to best serve the particular needs of their local communities."
-Ultimately, the alignment of state, District, and College Strategic and Educational Master Plans establishes a comprehensive structure, which ensures the execution of the Vision for Success goals.
+Ultimately, the alignment of state, District, and College Strategic and Educational Master Plans provides a comprehensive structure, which ensures the execution of the Vision for Success goals.